Skip to content

 • revenue: The total revenue generated by the user.

-tea-tasting can process data in the form of either a Pandas DataFrame or an Ibis Table.
-Ibis is a Python package that serves as a DataFrame API to various data backends.
-It supports 20+ backends including BigQuery, ClickHouse, DuckDB, Polars, PostgreSQL, Snowflake, Spark etc. You can write an SQL query, wrap it as an Ibis Table and pass it to tea-tasting.
+• Ibis is a DataFrame API to various data backends.
+It supports many backends including BigQuery, ClickHouse, DuckDB, PostgreSQL, Snowflake, Spark etc. You can write an SQL query, wrap it as an Ibis Table and pass it to tea-tasting.

 Many statistical tests, such as the Student's t-test or the Z-test, require only aggregated data for analysis.
 For these tests, tea-tasting retrieves only aggregated statistics like mean and variance instead of downloading all detailed data.
 See more details in the guide on data backends.